jayantsharma/judeContent/phpDebug.md

 ini_set('display_errors', 1);
 error_reporting(-1);    // report all errors
 ```
-A slight modification maybe made above to ensure that `display_errors` is only set on local/dev machine.
+A slight modification can be made above to ensure that `display_errors` is only set on local/dev machine.
 ```php
 $testServer = $_SERVER['SERVER_NAME'] = "127.0.0.1" || $_SERVER['SERVER_NAME'] = "localhost";
 ini_set('display_errors', $testServer);